The cost of buying life insurance in your 50’s and 60’s is significantly more than buying life insurance in your 20’s and 30’s.

 It’s important that before starting your life insurance policy that you understand your options.
 Also, know that if you are confused by this at all that you aren’t the only one….far from it!
 If you have any questions on this please don’t hesitate to give us a call.

-When securing life insurance after the age of 50 the decision on whether to backdate or not to backdate is just one of the things that needs to be considered.
+When trying to secure the best life insurance in your 50’s and older the decision on whether to backdate or not to backdate is just one of the things that needs to be considered.

 Of course the first two steps are deciding…